Identification of multi-valued treatment effects with unobserved heterogeneity

-However, as we see in the examples in Sections \ref{subsec:3.2} and \ref{sec:5}, imposing such conditions on all the pairs $(z,z')\in\mP$ may be too strong when the instrument is multi-valued.
-Hence, we employ a weaker assumption that impose such conditions only on a subset of $\mP$.
-That subset is determined differently in each situation.\footnote{\cite{VX2017} assume that $T=1\{p_1(Z,X)\geq V\}$ and $V|X\sim U(0,1)$ hold in the case of binary treatment. \cite{Heckman2018} show that an analogous separable structure for the unobserved variable holds for each $D^t$ under the unordered monotonicity assumption.
-This implies that monotonicity inequalities hold for all the pairs of $\mP$, and we do not specify the selection equation in that way.} \footnote{Recently, a similar problem is discussed when there are multiple instruments. \cite{MTW2019,mogstad2020policy} and \cite{goff2020vector} consider the binary treatment case, and \cite{Mountjoy2019} considers the multi-valued unordered treatment case.
-They introduce weakened monotonicity assumptions for multiple instruments that do not require monotonicity inequalities for instrument pairs such that each element induces agents towards different directions.
-We weaken the monotonicity assumption for a scalar multi-valued instrument from another perspective.}
+\cite{Heckman2018} generalize this argument to multi-valued treatment settings.
+For each $z\in\mZ$ and $t\in\mT$, they assume the monotonicity assumption for binary treatments on each binary indicator $D_t(z)$, and either $D_t(z)\leq D_t(z')$ or $D_t(z)\geq D_t(z')$ holds almost surely for each pair $(z,z')\in\mP$.
+They call this assumption ``unordered monotonicity'' because this condition can be assumed on the unordered treatments.
+However, as we see in Section \ref{subsec:3.2}, imposing such conditions on all the pairs $(z,z')\in\mP$ may be too strong when the instrument is multi-valued.
+Hence, we employ a weaker assumption that imposes such conditions only on a subset of $\mP$.
+That subset is determined differently in each situation.
+Recently, a similar problem has been discussed when there are multiple instruments. \cite{MTW2019,mogstad2020policy} and \cite{goff2020vector} consider the binary treatment case, and \cite{Mountjoy2019} considers the multi-valued unordered treatment case.
+As discussed in Section \ref{sec:5}, \cite{Mountjoy2019} employs the same type of monotonicity assumption with multiple continuous instruments.
+We consider a (possibly) scalar multi-valued instrument and weaken the monotonicity assumption from another perspective.